maxott/gec_demos_tutorial/part1/experiment1.md

 ## Overview

-The objective of this first step is to show how to design, execute, and view the result of a very simple experiment using !LabWiki and OEDL.
+The objective of this first step is to show how to design, execute, and view the result of a very simple experiment using LabWiki and OEDL.

 The scenario of this simple experiment involves 2 computing resources (i.e. ExoGENI virtual machines), which will send ping probes to each other, and report the observed delays.